-Saqondisana Investment anticipates that significant benefits from the area, should minerals be discovered, will accrue to the immediate communities, the sub-region, and Kwa-Zulu Natal Province.
-These benefits must be balanced against the costs of the area, including the impacts to the landowner.
+Saqondisana Investment anticipates that significant benefits from the area, should minerals be discovered, will accrue to the immediate area, the sub-region, and Kwa-Zulu Natal Province.
+These benefits must be balanced against the costs of the economy of the area, including the impacts to the landowner.
 There is no reason why this proposed project should not be considered at this time, given the high likelihood of a reserve as demonstrated by other resources discoveries in the area.